 Later, at a meeting, a sister read a passage of God’s words to me.
 God says, “Man’s entire life is lived under the domain of Satan, and there is not a single person who can free themselves from the influence of Satan on their own.
 All live in a filthy world, in corruption and emptiness, without the slightest meaning or value; they live such carefree lives for the flesh, for lust, and for Satan.
 There is not the slightest value to their existence.”
 “You must find ways to free yourself from this depraved, carefree life that is no different from an animal’s.
-You must live out a life of meaning, a life of value, and you must not fool yourself, or treat your life like a toy to be played with. … How should you live your life?
+You must live out a life of meaning, a life of value, and you must not fool yourself or treat your life like a toy to be played with.
+For everyone who aspires to love God, there are no unobtainable truths and no justice for which they cannot stand firm.
+How should you live your life?
 How should you love God, and use this love to satisfy His desire?
 There is no greater matter in your life.
-Above all, you must have such aspirations and perseverance, and should not be like those spineless weaklings.
-You must learn how to experience a meaningful life, and experience meaningful truths, and should not treat yourself perfunctorily in that way.
-Without you realizing it, your life will pass you by; and after that, will you have another opportunity to love God?”
+Above all, you must have such aspirations and perseverance, and should not be like those who are spineless, those who are weaklings.
+You must learn how to experience a meaningful life and experience meaningful truths, and should not treat yourself perfunctorily in that way.
+Without you realizing it, your life will pass you by; after that, will you have another opportunity to love God?”

 I spent some time praying to God about my gambling problem, and thanking God for opening up a way out for me.
 Through gathering together with brothers and sisters, fellowshiping and performing my duties, and through working and living in accordance with God’s words, gradually my heart began to feel enriched and at peace, and I no longer had the time or the inclination to bet on the horses.
 Sometimes I would bump into my old gambling cronies, and they would ask me, “Have you won lately?
 Do you want to go to the races with me?” and “So-and-so won the Six Ring lottery …” Listening to them, sometimes I would still feel a surge of desire in my heart, but I realized that this was the temptation and seduction of Satan.
 What’s more, I had already made a resolution to God to stand witness for Him and no longer to be Satan’s fool.
 And so I would say to my friends, “I’ve quit and I won’t gamble again.”